 Little League International has programs for League Age 4 - 16 years old.
 However, Lakeside Little League does not have a program for children League Age 4, 15 and 16.
 Children wishing to play with Lakeside must be at least League Age 5 to play in our program and our players age out at League Age 14.

 Yes!
 Lakeside is for both boys and girls.
 We encourage girls to sign up and be a part of the fun!

-Lakeside Little League currently has an active program for the Junior Division (ages 13-14).
+Lakeside Little League currently has an active program for the 50/70 Division (age 13) and the Junior Division (ages 13-14).
 We also refer players age 15 and older to a regional Senior Division or Big League program, until there is sufficient roster enrollment to justify operating a local team.

 Lakeside Little League is a completely volunteer program.
 We are always looking for enthusiastic people to help support the league in any capacity they can, especially if they can share their love of baseball with our children.
 We would welcome anyone willing to volunteer their time to manage, coach, umpire, or help with a number of other duties.
-If you are interested in volunteering please note this on your child's online registration form, or e-mail your inquiry to firstname.lastname@example.org
+If you are interested in volunteering please click on the registration link below.

 Yes, Lakeside conducts an annual meeting prior to each Spring Season for Managers and Coaches to review safety, first aid, and to participate with understanding and updating our Local League Rules.
 In addition Lakeside has a mandatory Managers and Coaches Clinic.
 The clinic focuses on fundamentals of each component of the game, positive coaching and is structured so that each level is getting age appropriate instruction.

 Absolutely YES!
 Please refer to these codes in our Forms and Documents section on this website.
 Lakeside demands that its Managers and Coaches strive to be outstanding role models for the youth we teach.